 The train and test sets were split:

-UERC will test the recognition performance of all submitted algorithms through identification experiments.
-The participants will have to generate a similarity score matrix with comparisons of each image in the probe.txt file to each image in the gallery.txt file and return the resulting similarity matrix to the organizers for scoring.
-Thus, each participant will be required to generate a 7442x9500 matrix for each submitted system.
+UERC tested the recognition performance of all submitted algorithms through identification experiments.
+The participants had to generate a similarity score matrix with comparisons of each image in the probe.txt file to each image in the gallery.txt file and return the resulting similarity matrix to the organizers for scoring.
+Thus, each participant was required to generate a 7442x9500 matrix for each submitted system.

-The number of approaches that each participant is allowed to submit is not limited.
-However, only approaches with a least a short description (written by the participants) and some sort of original contribution, will be included in the ICB summary paper of UERC 2019.
+The number of approaches that each participant was allowed to submit was not limited.
+However, only approaches with a least a short description (written by the participants) and some sort of original contribution, were included in the ICB summary paper of UERC 2019.

-The submitted similarity matrices will be scored by the organizers.
-Rank-1 recognition rates, complete CMC curves and the Area-under- the CMC (AUC) curve will be computed and reported for each submitted algorithm.
-The AUC will be used to rank the participating algorithms.
+The submitted similarity matrices were scored by the organizers.
+Rank-1 recognition rates, complete CMC curves and the Area-under- the CMC (AUC) curve was be computed and reported for each submitted algorithm.

-We provide all participants with a Matlab starter kit that generated a matrix of comparisons for each sample in the dataset and computed all relevant performance metrics.
-The starter kit will help participants to quickly start with the research work and generate score matrices compliant with our scoring procedures.
-For the baseline approaches we made a number of descriptor-based approaches (using SIFTs, POEMs, LBPs, etc.) available to the participants as well as a deep learning approach.
+We provided all participants with a Matlab starter kit that generated a matrix of comparisons for each sample in the dataset and computed all relevant performance metrics.
+The starter kit helped participants to quickly start with the research work and generate score matrices compliant with our scoring procedures.
+For the baseline approaches we made a number of descriptor-based approaches (using SIFTs, POEMs, LBPs, etc.) available to the participants as well as a deep learning approach, based on VGG.

-All scripts that were used to generate results for the UERC 2017 summary paper will also be included in the starter kit.
+All scripts that were used to generate results for the UERC 2017 summary paper were also be included in the starter kit.

-If you have any questions, suggestions or would like to participate in the competition, feel free to contact email@example.com.
+If you have any questions, suggestions or would like to participate in the future competitions, feel free to contact firstname.lastname@example.org.